 The New Brunswick Nurses Union (NBNU) encourages a collaborative approach to resolving professional practice problems.
 The goal is safe, competent and quality care for patients/clients/residents.

-By reporting workload concerns and completing a Work Situation Report (available from your local president) every time there is a workload concern, a practice issue or an unsafe condition, the responsibility is shifted back to the employer.
+By reporting workload concerns and completing a Work Situation Report (available from your local president or online) every time there is a workload concern, a practice issue or an unsafe condition, the responsibility is shifted back to the employer.

 The Work Situation Report is the first documented step to identify and demonstrate ongoing problems which will require a response by your manager or people in authority.
 It also acts as evidence that you have identified an issue related to patient safety or potential risk.
 It provides NBNU with the proper documentation should we need to argue that the layoffs have had an impact on patient care and safety.